EB2 India Green Card Prediction – July 2023 Bulletin and Beyond

 Listen to this article

-In simple words, Brad Banias has filed various lawsuits for individuals who claim that USCIS can still approve their pending i485 even if the visa bulletin has been retrogressed.
+These individual lawsuits have been filed with the claim that USCIS can still approve their pending i485 even if the visa bulletin has been retrogressed.

-You can listen to the above verbal argument in the US circuit court where the judges were also trying to question USCIS with respect to why the law has not been implemented correctly.
+You can listen to the above verbal argument in the US circuit court where the judges were also trying to question USCIS for why the law has not been implemented correctly.

 Stay positive and hope for the best.

-You can also estimate dates based on your own priority date.
+You can also estimate dates based on your priority date.

 If you have already filed your i485 but have not submitted the medicals, we strongly recommend interfiling the i693 form and improving your chances of getting a Green card earlier than others in the queue.